CoScale/docs/_docs_agent/custom-template.md

 2. Perform an API call to get the configuration of your agents. <small>(This call is not available in our CLI tool)</small>

    First get an authorization token by logging in.
-This can be done using our [API documentation]({{ site.baseurl }}/api/#!/Login/post_users_login) or by performing the call yourself, for example using curl:
+This can be done using our <a href="{{ site.baseurl }}/api/#!/Login/post_users_login" data-proofer-ignore>API documentation</a> or by performing the call yourself, for example using curl:

    `curl -d "email=[EMAIL]&password=[PASSWORD]" "https://app.coscale.com/api/v1/users/login/"`